camlspotter/ocaml/README_indent.md

 Example
 ====================================

-Special keywords ends with `:` introduces implicit blocks automatically based on the code indentation.
+Special keywords end with `:` introduce implicit blocks based on the code indentation.

 The following program using two special keywords `then:` and `else:`: